This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Spread the bread out on a small sheet pan.
-Bake for 8 to 10 minutes, until they are golden brown.
+- Toast the Bread: Spread the seasoned bread pieces evenly on a small baking sheet.
+Bake for 8–10 minutes, or until golden brown and crisp.

 Notes

-- Texture: For finer breadcrumbs, crush them into finer crumbs or use a food processor.
-If using a food processor, put the toasted bread and other ingredients into the base and pulse until it is the consistency you like.
+- Achieving the Right Texture: For finer breadcrumbs, crush them more thoroughly with a rolling pin or pulse them in a food processor.
+If using a food processor, add the toasted bread and any seasonings, then pulse until you reach your desired consistency.

-- Storage: Preserve your homemade breadcrumbs in an airtight container for up to a month.
+- Storage: Keep your breadcrumbs fresh by storing them in an airtight container.
+They’ll stay good for up to two months.

 Nutrition